 Check the position of the battery in both cars.
 While usually found under the bonnet, in some cars it can be found under the rear seats or in the boot.
 If you’re unsure, check the owner’s manual.
 Carefully position the vehicle with the working battery close to the stricken car so both batteries are in close proximity.

-With both vehicles fully switched off, remove or open any covers shielding the battery, including those covering the battery terminals.
+With both vehicles fully switched off and the keys out of the ignition, remove or open any covers shielding the battery, including those covering the battery terminals.
 Do not remove any leads connected to the battery.

 Ensure you aren’t wearing any loose clothing or jewellery and tie back long hair whenever working near moving parts including those in the engine bay.